Petersburg, Va., May 26, 2011

-Generic research at CCAM is research that is determined and guided by all members.
-All data and intellectual property resulting from generic research is shared across the CCAM membership.
+Core research at CCAM is research that is determined and guided by all members.
+All data and intellectual property resulting from core research is shared across the CCAM membership.
 CCAM also will perform directed research, which is member-specific.
 Directed research results and intellectual property are proprietary to the member that sponsors it.

 The workshop also represents the inaugural meetings of CCAM’s primary operational committees, the Technical Advisory Council (TAC) and Industrial Operations Board (IOB).
 The TAC will rank proposed projects emerging from the workshop and submit the list to the IOB, which will then decide which projects to initiate with funds approved by CCAM’s board of directors.